carloborromeo724/Data-Analytics-Portfolio/3_SQL_PowerBI_End_to_End_Project/README.md

 <img width="362" height="266" alt="image" src="https://github.com/user-attachments/assets/3e4e1e99-e3e5-4695-ae9f-355d0cddc863" />

 ### Revenue by Hour Table
-The table breaks down revenue by hour across the days of the week, which goes through from day 0 (Sunday) to day 6 (Saturday).
-Sales start picking up around hour 8 and generally peak during midday between hours 10 and 14, with hour 11 standing out as one of the stronger performing hours across most days.
-Revenue gradually tapers off as the day moves toward the later evening hours.
+The table breaks down revenue by hour across the days of the week, running from day 0 (Sunday) to day 6 (Saturday).
+Sales start picking up around hour 8 and gradually build throughout the day.
+The most notable peak occurs during the evening hours of 17 and 18, where revenue is consistently the highest across most days of the week.
+Day 1 through day 5 in particular show a strong evening surge, with values climbing well above $1,000 during those hours.
+Day 0 (Sunday) behaves slightly differently, showing relatively steadier performance across the midday hours compared to the other days.
+Revenue then tapers off from hour 19 onward as the day winds down.

 <img width="343" height="285" alt="image" src="https://github.com/user-attachments/assets/987d5f1f-a3ee-48ae-bd73-29821fe80111" />